 As the coronavirus death toll rises and the world responds with curfews, government shutdowns, school, and business closures, and emergency aid, fear is on the rise.
-Many of us not only fear what is but also what could be: Will I get the virus?
+Many of us not only fear what is but also what could be: Will I get COVID-19?
 Will my child, parent, or other loved one become infected or die?

 What about the economy or the impact on local businesses?
 Will I lose my job?
 Can my retirement account survive?
 Will we see another Great Depression?
 For some, even deeper fears begin to spiral as worry builds about food-hoarding, price-gouging, looting, and the possibility of a long-term police state.
 But take heart: God knows our deepest fears, even the ones we cannot speak aloud, and His holy Word, the Bible, offers a host of comforting verses to bring peace in the center of our distress.